-The Role of NAD Therapy in Aging
+The Role of NAD in Aging

 Modern research now shows that aging is driven by specific biological processes that gradually reduce the function of our cells, tissues, and organs over time.
 Scientists have identified a set of shared patterns behind this decline, commonly referred to as the hallmarks of aging.
 These changes affect how cells produce energy, repair damage, communicate with one another, and respond to stress.